mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_processing_README.txt

 # remove the TACC version of launcher_creator.py from the bin directory
 rm launcher_creator.py

-# clone github repository with modified scripts for use with M. cavernosa and Eli Meyer's library prep
+# clone github repository with modified scripts for use with M. cavernosa/Cladocopium sp. and Eli Meyer's library prep
 git clone https://github.com/mstudiva/tagseq-modified-scripts.git

 # move files from subdirectory and delete empty subdirectory
 mv tagseq-modified-scripts/* .
 rm -rf tagseq-modified-scripts

 # to use Google Drive for file storage, you have to install gdrive
 # download the file from the following link to your personal computer
 # https://docs.google.com/uc?id=0B3X9GlR6EmbnQ0FtZmJJUXEyRTA&export=download
 # scp the file to your bin directory
 scp gdrive-linux-x64 mstudiva@koko-login.fau.edu:~/bin/